 If the sibling topic is one that interests you, you can listen to Episode #009 with Helen Ries where Helen shares her story and we have an important discussion about starting a conversation with your family about the role you want to play as a sibling.
 There are often so many assumptions about the roles family members are going to play.
 These assumptions are not always accurate and can lead to breakdowns, which is why it is so important to discuss the roles each family member wants to play.
 You might be surprised in how involved your family members want to be!

 To kick off the mini-series on siblings, we have guest Melissa Janson on the show.
-Melissa works professionally in the disability sector, and is the sister to Yaniv, whom has a disability.
+Melissa works professionally in the disability sector and is the sister to Yaniv, who has a disability.
 Melissa and I discuss the role that we can play to support our brothers and sisters.
 We have a great conversation about friendships, dating, and dreaming big.

-Melissa explains, “People with aspergers can struggle to pick up social ques.
+Melissa explains, “People with Aspergers can struggle to pick up social cues.
 It doesn’t come naturally to Yaniv to come up to someone and start a conversation, and sarcasm and humor is hard.”
 However, Melissa goes on to explain that Yaniv is quite funny!

 Melissa works professionally in the disability sector for an anthroposophical service provider that is grounded in the theories of Rudolph Steiner which takes a holistic view of the person; spiritually, emotionally, and physically.

 Melissa’s family is starting to think about what the future looks like, as a family.

 Melissa is very close to Yaniv.
 Yaniv wants to know what is happening in Melissa’s life, and Melissa wants to know what is going on Yaniv’s life.
 Melissa shares, “Being close and connected is my focus.”